FuncLun/MediatR.ConnectR/README.md

 # MediatR.ConnectR
 _MediatR.ConnectR is not associated with the makers of MediatR._
+_In a future release, I will probably drop the MediatR root namespace._

 ## MediatR Introduction
 MediatR is an Apache License 2.0 Open Source Software product